-The Biofarma Group, which operates in manufacturing and research and development of health supplements, medical devices and cosmetics products, was formed in February 2020 from the aggregation of the Biofarma Srl, Nutrilinea Srl, Apharm Srl (initially acquired for 70% controlling stake), Pasteur Srl (initially acquired for 75% controlling stake) and International Health Science Srl.
-On April 2022 and May 2022 the minority interests in Pasteur and Apharm have been acquired respectively.
+The Biofarma Group was formed in February 2020 from the aggregation of the Biofarma Srl, Nutrilinea Srl, Apharm Srl (initially acquired for 70% controlling stake), Pasteur Srl (initially acquired for 75% controlling stake) and International Health Science Srl, creating a consolidated group operating in the R&D, manufacturing, and sale for third parties of health supplements, medical devices, and cosmetics products.
+On April 2022 and May 2022, Biofarma further consolidated its perimeter, by acquiring the minority interests in Pasteur and Apharm, respectively.